nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 <img src="images/developerGuide/StatsCommandClassDiagram.png" width="500" />

-The `StatsCommand` keeps a Summary object.
-When `StatsCommand`'s `execute` method is called, it creates all the `AggregateFunctions` with appropriate arguments and passes them to the summary to be described.
+The `StatsCommand` keeps a `Summary` object.
+When `StatsCommand`'s `execute` method is called, it creates all the `AggregateFunctions` with appropriate arguments and passes them to the `Summary` to be described.
 <img src="images/developerGuide/StatsSequenceDiagram.png" width="500" />

 ### Storage